makiki99/h3templates/templates/one_minute_madness/index.md

         * 1 Churchyard
         * 1 Dwarven Treasury
 * Zones 1 and 2 are the treasure zones.
-    * Treasure values: (3000-6000, 8), (10000-15000, 8), (15000-20000, 3)
+    * Treasure values: (3000-6000, 6), (10000-16000, 12), (12000-20000, 6)
     * Terrain is always Desert.
     * Treasure class artifacts are disabled in this zone.
     * Minor class artifacts have their frequency increased to 250, while Major class artifacts have their frequency increased to 800.
-    * Up to four Pandora's Boxes with 10000 experience each can spawn in this zone.
-They have the default object value and their frequency is increased to 300.
+    * Two Pandora's Boxes with 10000 experience each spawn in this zone.
+In case of a very small desert, one or both of the boxes may be missing
     * The following creature banks spawn in this zone
         * 2 Wolf Raider Pickets
         * 2 Dragon Fly Hives
         * 3 Churchyards
     * In addition to these, a single Redwood Observatory and two Libraries of Englightment spawn in each of these zones too.
+In case of a very small desert, one of the libraries may be missing.
     * Wood and Ore cannot appear in this zone, while other magical resources and gold has its frequency reduced to 50.
 Campfires have their frequency reduced to 75.
     * Treasure Chests have their frequency increased to 1500.
     * Windmills and Warehouses of any kind are banned from appearing in this zone.